nvs/gem/docs/issue-labels.md

   it has started or not.
 The reasons can vary, and should be mentioned.
 The issue will be closed.

-### Priority
+## Priority

+Only one label is applied to an issue at a time.
 When an issue is closed its priority label should be removed, as they are intended to be labls for open issues only.

 - `Now`: This issue has priority over other work.
 - `Soon`: This issue needs to be resolved in a relatively timely fashion.
 - `Later`: This issue is not critical, and can be pushed back if need be.
 - `None`: Other issues should be considered before this one.

+## Area

+Multiple area labels may be applied as necessary to aid in describing the issue's scope.
+However, they should only be applied once the area of focus has been identified.

+- `JASS`: This issue is related to the JASS code.
+- `Map`: This issue is related to the `*.w3x` map object specifically.
+- `Build`: This issue is related to the build script for the project, as well as the associated configuration.
+- `Documentation`: This issue is related to project documentation.